hannal7626/apcsa-freedom-project/blog/entry03.md

 }
 The number in the brackets will differ depending on how many list I have.
 When I have my desired amount of list, I can manipulate the lists.

+Engineering Development Progress: I am currently in the Engineering Design Process stages 2 and 3.
+I am researching the tool that will be used to create my app and see what properties may contribute to my app.
+Right now, I am learning how to add properties and functions.

+Skills: Along learning a new programming language, I am strengthening my skill of How to Google.
+I use the internet to study my tool and cover any of the knowledge gap.
+Additionally, I am working on my "how to read" skill to understand the context that I am given.

+Plan:
 I plan to figure how to cooperate in xcode whether that is through github or on the xcode app or seperate ide platform.

 [Previous](entry02.md) | [Next](entry04.md)